 When done steeping, transfer it back into your mug.

-Unlike the French Press, you don’t have to wait for 12 hours to drink your cold coffee drink because Aeropress has an open-top that allows the brewed coffee beans to easily pass through into your mouth after being poured into your drink.
+Unlike the French Press, you don’t have to wait for 12 hours to drink your cold coffee drink because an Aeropress has an open-top that allows the brewed coffee beans to easily pass through into your mouth after being poured into your drink.

 Do you have a pour-over?
 You can use that too.
 Just follow the same process below: